 London food editor Allan Jenkins forages for wild mushrooms at his summer house in Denmark, with his wife Henriette.
-Here's what they do with them when they get them back to the kitchen:
+Here’s what they do with them after they get them back to the kitchen:

 (N.B.: When foraging for mushrooms, please be sure to use a good guide or go with an experienced friend.
 Always cut the stem near the base with a sharp knife so the mycelium will still spread.)

 Above: “We use morels in spring, which we find on the coast, or St George’s which we find in the garden,” he says.
 “In summer or autumn we use ‘ceps’ (St. Johannes in Danish), which tend to grow near pine.”

 Wild Mushrooms on Toast

 - 2-3 mushrooms per person (if you are lucky), depending on size.